RosePY/Teste_del/submissions/README.md

 ---

-## 2️⃣ How to Submit
+## How to Submit

+1. Encrypt your `predictions.csv` using: ``` python  extra/encrypt.py predictions.csv ```
-1. Place your `predictions.csv` and `metadata.json` in this `submissions/` folder
+2. Place your `predictions.csv.enc` and `metadata.json` in this `submissions/` folder
-2. Commit and push your changes to your forked repository
+3. Commit and push your changes to your forked repository
-3. Create a **Pull Request** to the main repository
+4. Create a **Pull Request** to the main repository
-4. GitHub Actions will automatically evaluate your submission
+5. GitHub Actions will automatically evaluate your submission
-5. Your results will be posted as a comment and added to the leaderboard
+6. Your results will be posted as a comment and added to the leaderboard